electric-sql/electric/website/blog/posts/2024-11-21-local-first-with-your-existing-api.md

 #### API proxy

-You can see this pattern implemented in the [proxy-auth example](https://github.com/electric-sql/electric/tree/main/examples/proxy-auth).
+You can see this pattern implemented in the [Proxy auth example](/demos/proxy-auth).

 This defines a proxy that takes an HTTP request, reads the user credentials from an `Authorization` header, uses them to authorize the request and if successful, proxies the request onto Electric:

 <<< @../../examples/proxy-auth/app/shape-proxy/route.ts{typescript}

 You can run this kind of proxy as part of your existing backend API.
-Here's [another example](https://github.com/electric-sql/electric/tree/main/examples/gatekeeper-auth/api), this time using a [Plug](https://hexdocs.pm/phoenix/plug.html) to authorize requests to a [Phoenix](/docs/integrations/phoenix) application:
+Here's [another example](/demos/gatekeeper-auth), this time using a [Plug](https://hexdocs.pm/phoenix/plug.html) to authorize requests to a [Phoenix](/docs/integrations/phoenix) application:

 <<< @../../examples/gatekeeper-auth/api/lib/api_web/plugs/auth/verify_token.ex{elixir}